 Field Name Description Select the IP version associated with the static route you wish to create.
-Options are IPv4 and IPv6.
+Options are: IPv4 and IPv6.
+The default is IPv4.
 Destination IP address/- prefix length Enter the destination network address / subnet mask for route.
-1 Select the WAN Interface for this route.
+Interface Select the WAN Interface for this route.
 This list filtered by the selected IP version.
-1 Enter the destination IP address for this route.
+Enter the destination IP address for this route.
 If needed, include the /prefix length.
 (Optional) Establishes traffic priority/weighting.
-Must be equal to or greater than zero ( $\geq$ 0).
+Must be equal to or greater than zero (> 0).